brikis98/yevgeniy-brikman-homepage/_posts/2021-08-21-the-wandering-earth.md

 ## The good

-Liu Cixin comes up with some of the most original, epic sci fi ideas of any author in recent memory.
+Liu Cixin comes up with some of the most original, epic sci-fi ideas of any author in recent memory.
 There are several wow moments in these short stories that'll make your eyes go wide, and you'll have to pause and take a few moments to process them.
 A few of the short stories are especially memorable:

 - _The Wandering Earth_
 - _The Longest Fall_